Apply UAE Visa Online

 READ ALSO: UAE Transit Visa

-The tourist visas let the holders stay in the country for a period of three months at maximum.
-If you want to stay for a longer period, you have to extend your visa or renew it.
-If for some reason, you are unable to do so, you will then have to pay your overstay fine.
-If you are wondering how can I check my visa fine in UAE?
+The tourist visas let the holders stay in the country for three months at maximum.
+If you want to stay longer, you must extend or renew your visa.
+If, for some reason, you are unable to do so, you will then have to pay your overstay fine.
+If you are wondering how I can check my visa fine in UAE?
 We are going to provide that in the article.

-If you are overstaying with a UAE tourist visa, the UAE visa fine check for the first day is AED 200 for the first day, and then AED 100 for the subsequent days for as long as you overstay.
+If you overstay with a UAE tourist visa, the UAE visa good check for the first day is AED 200 for the first day and AED 100 for the subsequent days for as long as you overstay.

-The rules for overstaying do not only apply to people on tourist visas, but also to those who are in the country on a resident visa and are changing jobs.
-If you are in the middle of a job change, are not able to apply for an employment visa, or are not able to find another job, you could be at risk of overstaying.
-After your previous work gets over, and your visa is canceled, you will have to apply for a visa again.
+The rules for overstaying apply not only to people on tourist visas but also to those in the country on a resident visa who are changing jobs.
+If you are in the middle of a job change, cannot apply for an employment visa, or cannot find another job, you could be at risk of overstaying.
+You must apply again after your previous work geyser and visa are cancelled.
 Unlike the UAE visit visa grace period check, the grace period for people on resident visas is 30 days.

 So basically, you will get 30 days to prepare the documentation and look for another job.
 If you are still unable to procure both, you will be overstaying.
-The canceled visa overstay fine is AED 125 for the first day, and then AED 25 for each succeeding day until you are overstaying.
+The cancelled visa overstay fine is AED 125 for the first day and AED 25 for each succeeding day until you overstay.

-You should also note that these fines are applicable to the wife, child, or any other dependent of the employee.
+You should also note that these fines apply to the employee's wife, child, or any other dependent.

 READ ALSO: When You Overstay in UAE